remimikalsen/snapfile.me/README.md

 # SnapFile.me - Secure File Sharing

 SnapFile.me is a simple and secure file sharing service.
 Upload files and get a download link that you can share.
-The service limits uploads and downloads per IP address and ensures secure file handling.
+The download link will only work once, after visiting the link, the file is deleted from the server.
+The service also limits uploads and downloads per IP address and ensures secure file handling.

+NOTE!
+FILES ARE NOT ENCRYPTED AT REST.

 ## Features